fazlearefin/magic-bitten-file/README.md

 ## Purpose

-The python script **`magic_bitten_file.py`** lets you insert the magic bytes of a certain file types of your choosing to be inserted at the beginning of a malicious file (such as a webshell).
+The python script **`magic_bitten_file.py`** lets you insert the magic bytes of certain file types of your choosing to be inserted at the beginning of a malicious file (such as a webshell).
 The file then can be uploaded on a vulnerable web server bypassing any file content checks and executed.

 ## Usage